 Currency conversion occurs at the time of the transaction, such as when a charge is created or when you issue a refund.

 This documentation applies to stores that sell products in multiple currencies and covers risks associated with currency conversions.
-Recharge is in the process of releasing multi-currency to all eligible Shopify merchants.
+Multi-currency is available to all eligible Shopify merchants.

 - Migrated Shopify Checkout Integration